-- 1. Provision is made in Section 7.12 for a federal radio station to use any frequency authorized to a non-federal radio station under Part 90 of the Rules of the Federal Communications Commission where such utilization is necessary for intercommunication with non-federal stations or required for coordination with non-federal activities, provided a mutually-approved arrangement has been concluded between the federal agency concerned, the federal Communications Commission, and the non-federal licensee involved. - 2.
+- 1. Provision is made in Section 7.12 for a federal radio station to use any frequency authorized to a non-federal radio station under 47 CFR, Part 90 of the rules of the FCC where such utilization is necessary for intercommunication with non-federal stations or required for coordination with non-federal activities, provided that, in the case of frequencies other than the non-federal National Interoperability Channels, a mutually-approved arrangement has been concluded between the federal agency concerned, the FCC, and the non-federal licensee involved. - 2.
 Two steps are required to conclude a mutually-approved arrangement.
 The federal agency must obtain from the non-federal licensee a written certification that the federal operation is necessary, and, after receipt of the certification, the federal agency must coordinate the proposed usage with the FCC.